Hood Herbalism Course

 In class, my facilitation style is very hands on, collective, and engaging.
 I share what I know and I am also invested in providing a mutual learning experience where people are encouraged to share their own knowledge and contribute what they know.

 Hood Herbalism is a community based herbal education project.
 You are not necessarily "attending herb school" and we are not "training you to be herbalists."
-You do not get a certificate of any sorts, but you do embark on a deep transformational journey with yourself, each other, and with the plants.
+You do not get a certificate of any sorts but you do embark on a deep transformational journey with yourself, each other, and with the plants.

+The class is very flexible.
+Show up as you are with the capacity that you have to engage with our online learning community.
 Every reading, resource and reflection is optional.
 There is no such thing as being “behind” in class.
 You are always on your own path within it.

 Payment plans and accommodations/support are definitely available for folks that need it.
 There are also scholarships available.
 Priority will be give to Black folks.
 In the application, there is a tab where you can either request a payment plan or a scholarship.